 Cyril Ramaphosa was on the board of SABMiller plc, a multinational brewing and beverage company, but he retired from the board in July 2013.
 He was also a member of the Coca-Cola Company International Advisory Board, as well as a member of the Unilever Africa Advisory Council.

-Ramaphosa was on advisory boards of the AIG Africa Infrastructure Fund and the Sanlam Development Fund.
+Ramaphosa was on the advisory boards of the AIG Africa Infrastructure Fund and the Sanlam Development Fund.
 He was also the Deputy Chairman of Reserve Holdings Limited, as well as the Chairman of Johnnic Holdings Limited.
 He served as the Chairman of the Black Economic Empowerment Commission.

 He Ran The McDonald’s Franchise